JYNNEOS vaccine consent, supply and administration in NSW

 Procedure for vaccine administration

-• Determine whether the patient meets the criteria for the protocol by:
+• Determine whether the patient meets the criteria for the Vaccine by:

-• screening the patient for any contraindications to receiving the Vaccine (Screening questions are included in Appendices C and D).
-If any precaution or contraindication exists, ensure the patient is reviewed by a medical practitioner
+• Screening the patient for any contraindications to receiving the Vaccine (Screening questions are included in Appendix A).
+If any precaution or contraindication exists, ensure the patient is reviewed by a medical practitioner.

-• identifying any language or communication barriers that may prevent informed consent, before proceeding.
+• Identify any language or communication barriers that may prevent informed consent, before proceeding.
 Refer the patient for further assessment by a medical practitioner should any health concerns or questions be identified.
-This assessment should be documented
+This assessment should be documented.

-• providing information in relation to the benefits and risks of the JYNNEOS vaccine.
-Explain the rationale and purpose of the vaccine to the patient/ /guardian.
-Ensure if there are any questions/concerns, the patient / guardian has had the opportunity to discuss benefits and risks with a medical practitioner or authorised nurse/midwife immuniser using the latest available benefits and risks information and advice from the Australian Technical Advisory Group on Immunisation (ATAGI)
+• Providing information in relation to the benefits and risks of the JYNNEOS vaccine.
+Explain the rationale and purpose of the Vaccine to the patient/guardian.
+Ensure if there are any questions/concerns, the patient/guardian has had the opportunity to discuss benefits and risks with a medical practitioner, authorised nurse/midwife immuniser and pharmacist immunisers using the latest available benefits and risks information and advice from the Australian Technical Advisory Group on Immunisation (ATAGI) and Australian Immunisation Handbook.

-• Explain the expected adverse effects of the vaccine and the use of simple over the counter medication in the 24-48 hours following vaccination if required.
-Provide post-vaccination care advice as per the latest ATAGI advice, including the period during which symptoms should be carefully monitored, symptoms to look out for, and when to seek medical attention.
-Provide advice to immediately seek medical review for any new or unexpected or severe symptoms.
+• Explain the expected adverse effects of the Vaccine and the use of simple over the counter medication in the 24-48 hours following vaccination if required.
+Post vaccination care advice should be given to the patient (details on post vaccination care can be found in Appendix D) and advise the patient to immediately seek medical review for any new or unexpected or severe symptoms.

 • For each person, document the following details: